anentropic/experiments-coreml-ane-distilbert/README.md

 Again, similar number with the `--native` flag.

 So, if this is measuring anything meaningful, it seems like the CoreML optimised model uses significantly (~6.6x) less memory.

+## Further questions

+We compared here the same model, `apple/ane-distilbert-base-uncased-finetuned-sst-2-english`, run via either PyTorch or CoreML.

+But, as I understand it, that model is a rewrite of the original DistilBERT PyTorch model, changing some details ([as described here](https://machinelearning.apple.com/research/neural-engine-transformers)) to ensure that CoreML will be able to run it on the ANE.

+It's possible those changes harm the PyTorch performance?
+How does say [`distilbert-base-uncased-finetuned-sst-2-english`](https://huggingface.co/distilbert-base-uncased-finetuned-sst-2-english) compare, running under PyTorch?